MatchuPitchu/react-summary/09_React Testing.md

   1. write tests -> expect tests to fail
   1. write code -> then tests pass

+## Standard Questions to Ask before Writing Tests

+1. What to render?
+   - the smallest component possible that encompasses everything needed for the tests
+1. Do I need to pass props when rendering a component?
+   - pass props
+1. Do I need to wrap the test into a Provider (Context, Theming, Redux) or in a Router?
+   - if in your App, the Provider or Router is outside of your rendered component, you have to make it available in your test and wrap it around this rendered component
+1. In which file and directory should I write the respective tests?
+   - group tests for a component (-> unit tests)
+   - group them for a specific sequence like an order process (-> functional tests)
+1. Which behavior in my App needs testing?
+1. Hot to test?
+   - What queries and events do I use?
+1. Is there anything asynchronous in my component?
+   - use `async await`

 ## Tools & Setup

 > Jest and React Testing Library are already set up when using create-react-app